Auschwitz from Warsaw

 What to expect to see in Auschwitz

-Everyone knows what happened in Auschwitz.
+Everyone heart about Auschwitz.
 It is the primary symbol of the Holocaust.
-The Nazi Germans killed more than 1,300,000 people.
+The Nazi Germans killed more than 1,300,000 people, mostly Jews.

-A visit to the biggest factory of death, Auschwitz II Birkenaou is also included.
+A visit to the biggest factory of death in whole occupied Europe, Auschwitz II Birkenau is also included.

 What happened in Auschwitz

-Woman was holding tight their children, taking them to the death.
-Some people was playing the disabled to avoid the labor and they end in gas champers.
-Families separated, children stayed alone and used in doctors experiments.
+The woman was holding tight their children, taking them to death.
+Some people were playing the disabled to avoid the labor and they end in gas chambers.

-As soon as they where opening the doors of the gas champers, the dead bodies was falling in front of them.
-The most tragic, was that on the top there was small child's.
+As soon as they were opening the doors of the gas chambers, the dead bodies were falling in front of them.

 - Main Market Square - the biggest Medieval square in Europe.